InitRoot/wodat/README.md

 ## Setup and Requirements
-You can grab automated release build from the Github Actions or build yourself using the following commands:
+You can grab automated release build from the GitHub Actions or build yourself using the following commands:

 ```
 nuget restore wodat.sln